 The biggest issue with Fios is Verizon’s limited coverage.
 If you’re not on a small chunk of the eastern seaboard of the United States, you won’t be getting Fios at the moment.
 Nine states currently have Verizon Fios coverage:

 And for customers in certain areas in New York, you might be eligible for better speeds at the same prices.
 Verizon’s 500/500 and 300/300 plans are only available in the New York designated market area.
 To find out what plans are available near you, enter your zip code below.

 Spectrum Fios pricing and plans

-For potential Spectrum customers, the Spectrum Internet package just isn’t a great option.
-With a maximum download speed of only up to 100 Mbps (wireless speeds may vary), the package can work if you just need internet for one or two people, but it’ll buckle if multiple people are taking regular video calls or streaming TV shows.
+For potential Spectrum customers, the Spectrum Internet package is a decent option.
+With a maximum download speed of 200 Mbps (wireless speeds may vary), the package can work if your household is taking regular video calls or streaming TV shows.

 Spectrum Internet Ultra will be the best option for most customers, because the package offers better home internet speeds for the price.
 With maximum download speeds of 400 Mbps (wireless speeds may vary), more people at your house can download files or watch Netflix without a hiccup.

 Spectrum Internet Gig can be a fit if your house has multiple heavy internet users, and it’s priced the same as Verizon Fios’s gigabit plan (though Spectrum doesn’t have the same fast upload speeds).

 Like with most cable internet providers, Spectrum’s upload speeds are decent, but nothing to write home about.
 Spectrum’s coverage area stretches across 41 states including Texas, New York, and California.

 Verizon Fios vs. Spectrum fees and extra charges

 Verizon Fios fees and extra charges